[Music/Culture] Ennanga Vision

+Experience the psychedelic East African universe of ENNANGA VISION.
 Deconstructed royal-court music from the forgotten kingdoms of Uganda.
-The sounds of Albert Bissaso Ssempeke (the 2nd), Jesse Hackett and Otim Alpha.
+The experimental fusion sounds of Jesse Hackett, Otim Alpha and Albert Bissaso Ssempeke (the 2nd).

 At age 11, Albert's father began playing the Endere flute.
 He was tutored by the royal flautists and rose through the ranks as a court musician.
 After the kingdom of Buganda was dissolved by Milton Obote, royal music declined because many refused to play it.
 The reign of Idi Amin led to its further decline when many people fled.
 By the 1980s, most people had either forgotten royal music or died, which left Albert as one of the last royal musicians, making him of interest to ethnomusicologists.
 Albert's father's album "Ssempeke!" is his music from the pre-independence era of Buganda.

 Albert (the 2nd) provided his striking vocals and unique instrumentation on Ennanga Vision, his native Bugandan sounds were transformed and digitally re-imagined through Hackett's idiosyncratic brand of hypnotising electronic experimentation, infusing crunchy and fizzy polyrhythmic drums loops with bubbling 8-bit bass-line grooves to create a unique form of heavily distorted and electrifying African technicolour dream-pop madness.

 Albert (the 2nd) enlisted the musical contributions of James Ochieng, an old school master of the 1-string Fiddle whose skills are unmatched, and Geoffrey Opinyo Twongweno, a legendary Acholitronix singing pioneer.
 Jesse got his Owiny Sigoma band member Tom Skinner to play drums.
 All of these talented musicians made fantastic contributions to the project.